 Nutritional therapist Julie Clark, from spring-nutrition.co.uk, says that all gripe water products contain sodium biocarbonate, also labelled as sodium hydrogen carbonate.

 “There are other ingredients added, most commonly dill oil in the original gripe water, but other products can also contain ginger and or fennel,” she says.
 “You may also get some sweeteners or glucose depending on brand.
 The original gripe water contained sodium hydrogen carbonate, dill oil and alcohol.”

 What does it do?

-If your baby has ever had a sore tummy, you’ll know the feeling of desperately looking for a remedy to help alleviate their discomfort.
 Many mums go for gripe water as a remedy for painful stomachs due to the effect of its ingredients.

 “Sodium bicarbonate helps to reduce stomach acid and is often used as a natural anti-acid,” says Clark.

 “Other ingredients added include herbs such as dill, fennel, ginger.
 These are known to assist digestion and can be calming on the tummy.”

 Surprisingly, both Dr Ellie and Clark are in agreement that there’s not really any scientific evidence to prove that gripe works - but despite the lack of physical evidence, many parents swear by the remedy.